This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Combine the flour, baking powder, Creole seasoning, salt, and ginger in a medium-sized bowl.
+- In a medium bowl, whisk together the flour, baking powder, Creole seasoning, ground ginger, and salt.

-- Stir in the chopped garlic, green onions, parsley, and crawfish tail meat.
+- Stir in the minced garlic, green onions, parsley, and crawfish tails until evenly distributed.

-- In a small bowl, mix together the mayonnaise, Creole mustard, horseradish, lemon juice, olive oil, smoked paprika, and hot sauce.
+- Make the Remoulade Sauce: In a small bowl, stir together the mayonnaise, Creole mustard, horseradish, lemon juice, olive oil, smoked paprika, and hot sauce until smooth.

 Notes

-- Allow the fried beignets to drain on a paper towel before eating.
+- Drain Before Serving: Transfer the fried beignets to a paper towel lined plate to remove excess oil.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.